-The Apprenticeship program will make every effort to offer its training programs outside of normal working hours.
-If an Apprentice is required to travel more than one hundred-twenty (120) miles for training or disciplinary procedures, they will be accommodated as follows:
+The apprenticeship program will make every effort to offer its training programs outside of normal working hours.
+If an Apprentice is required to travel more than 120 miles one way for training or disciplinary procedures as measured from Apprentices' residence, they will be accommodated as follows:

 - 1) Lodging will be arranged and paid for by the program at a local hotel.
 Apprentices may be required to share rooms.
-Maximum of two (2) apprentices per room.
-Occupants must be of the same gender. - 2) Per Diem for meals is provided for apprentices required to travel fifty (50) miles or more for training or disciplinary procedures.
+Maximum of 2 apprentices per room.
+Occupants must be of the same gender. - 2) Per Diem for meals is provided for apprentices required to travel 120 miles or more for training or disciplinary procedures. - 3) If an Apprentice is required to travel more than 120 miles for training or disciplinary procedures mileage will be reimbursed at the current federal allowed rate.